 Every two years since 2002 the Child in the City conference has been held in a different European city and attended by 300 participants.

 The conference is organised to enable social scientists, researchers, practitioners, politicians and city planners from all over the world to share their thoughts and develop new ideas to meet the needs of children in modern cities.
 Host cities have included Bruges, Stuttgart, London, Rotterdam, Florence, Zagreb and Odense.
-The next conference will be held in November 2016 in Ghent, Belgium.
+The next conference will be held in autumn 2018 in Vienna, Austria.

 The themes of the conference explore: issues concerning children’s space and mobility; their right to play; matters affecting their health and wellbeing; and their participation in the processes to determine the city environment and services.